ARTIST LED WORKSHOPS

 Structuring the Unstructured: Ambient musician and sonic collagist, OHMU demonstrates how to do asynchronous organic looping for improvisation, composition, and live performance in both hardware and Ableton live.
 In addition, the musician/designer will show how he uses Claude for constructing visual elements for his show.

-"Live Systems, Latent Worlds: Building Real-Time Neural Audio Instruments using RAVE and Max/MS - with Spiralynk
+Live Systems, Latent Worlds: Building Real-Time Neural Audio Instruments with AI Co-Design - with Spiralynk